buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 Command_name ``rmdir``
 ~~~~~~~~~~~~~~~~~~~~~~

-This command will remove a directory or file on the worker.
+This command will remove directories or files on the worker.

-``dir``
+``paths``
-    Value is a string or a list of strings.
+    Value is a list of strings.
-    It represents a name of a directory or directories to be removed.
+    It specifies absolute paths of directories or files to remove.

 ``logEnviron``
     Value is a bool and is optional.